Contact Johnson/Citronberg | (855) 959-4003

 Eligible individuals on Virginia’s sex offender registry can file a petition in the circuit court where the conviction occurred or where they reside, requesting that their name be removed from the registry.
 The circuit court will obtain the individual’s criminal history from the registry and then hold an evidentiary hearing on the matter.
 It is important to note that a SORNA (Sex Offender Registration and Notification Act) Violation can complicate the process, and legal representation is crucial to navigate these complexities.

 The individual, and any interested persons, can call witnesses and introduce evidence at the hearing.
 The Commonwealth is also made a party to the petition and can either consent to the petition or argue why it has objections to the individual being removed.
 To come off the registry, the judge must be satisfied that the person does not pose a risk to public safety.
+If you are facing this type of legal issue, consulting with a federal sex crime lawyer may help guide you through the process.

 If the judge orders that the individual be removed from the registry, the State Police will remove the person and his identifying information from the registry.
 It should be noted that this removal only applies to Virginia.
 If a person moves out of Virginia or travels outside of Virginia, he will be subject to that State’s laws, which may still require registration.